 One great thing about spending winter in Sedona is that you can catch one of its iconic sunsets without having to stay in the town later than you’d like — this is especially great for those who are visiting Sedona as a day trip or aren’t staying in the town itself.

 In December, the sun sets at around 5:30 PM so you can easily end your day trip here before making it back to wherever you’re staying at a decent hour!
+Those who want to see some incredible night skies will also love this stargazing and UFO tour!

 Though you can pretty much do anything in Sedona in the winter that you can in all of the other seasons, the one thing you’re not going to be able to do is go swimming.
 Finding some natural swimming spots in Oak Creek or visiting the incredible Slide Rock State Park are some of the best things to do in Sedona, however, the water is far too cold to even consider swimming in and you risk hurting yourself if you do.